schubergphilis/regional-network/README.md

 Effectively what that means is that from the workload's perspective they always have up to four environments: Development, Test, Acceptance and Production with the production being isolated in case of "normal" workloads and connected to everything in case of a "service" workload.
 A good example for a "service" workload would be ansible [AWX](https://github.com/ansible/awx) /
-[Tower](https://www.ansible.com/products/tower)that would need to be able to execute ansible scripts across all possible environments or a hosted AD that would provide domain joins across environments.
+[Tower](https://www.ansible.com/products/tower) that would need to be able to execute ansible scripts across all possible environments or a hosted AD that would provide domain joins across environments.